Giuseian/EquiPredict/README.md

   </div>
 </div>

 From the above plots, we observe that the Reasoning Part plays a crucial role in guaranteeing invariance and equivariance properties for our model.
 For this reason, we provide a re-implementation of it achieving these results

-**Results for re-implemeted Feature Learning but added Recurrency, GCL layer and MHA in EquiPredict**
+**Results for re-implemeted Feature Learning with additional K-Means to compute interaction categories and  recurrency, GCL layer and MHA in EquiPredict**
 - *Results on ETH*:
 <div style="display: flex; justify-content: center; align-items: center;">
   <div style="text-align: center; margin-right: 20px;">